laoyang103/tmarlin-cloud-traffic-probe/README.md

 - Cloud traffic visualization monitoring and abnormal traffic analysis;
 - Micro-segmentation; Threat awareness;
 - Cloud web security and audit (by HTTP/URL), Cloud DB security and audit (by SQL);
-- Cloud NPMD Troubleshooting(Network Performance Monitoring and Diagnostics);
+- Cloud Troubleshooting, NPMD (Network Performance Monitoring and Diagnostics);
 - Combined with Xplico, Wireshark, Cuckoo sandbox, it can achieve more fine-grained security check.

 ## Opensource Roadmap